lukeswitz/AtomGPS_wigler/README.md

 - Purple Blink: Waiting for GPS fix.
 - Green Blink: Scanning networks.
 - Red Blink: SD card error.
-- _Toggle the LED on/off during scans using the button (only during scanning will it register, showing a quick blue flash when enabled)_
+- _Toggle the LED on/off during scans using the button (only during scanning will it register)_